Skip to main content

 • Resource Gateways: one per VPC, to expose the local resource.

-• Service Network Endpoints: one per VPC, to consume the remote resource.
-This allows transitive traffic (from VPN, Direct Connect, or Transit Gateway) to reach the Service Network.
+• Service Network Endpoints: one per VPC, to consume the remote resource through the corresponding Service Network.

 The result is that the instance in VPC A can access the web server in VPC B and vice versa, without any direct IP connectivity between the two VPCs.
 All traffic passes through VPC Lattice, which performs SNAT transparently.